Using IPG VPN

 5: Enter your full email address (firstname.lastname@example.org) in the user name field and your IPG password in the passcode field, then press Connect.

-6: Now you will need to employ the Microsoft Authenticator app on your mobile device.
+6: At this point, you will need to interact with the Microsoft Authenticator app on your mobile device.
 What you see here will be dependent on the notification settings you chose when you originally set up the Microsoft Authenticator app.
+If you get an error saying "bad token" or "invalid credentials", you may want to navigate to the Authenticator app to see if there are notifications waiting for your approval.

 If you've set your preferred authentication option to receive notifications, then you should receive a push notification to Approve or Deny the sign in Request.
 Click Approve and move on to step 7.